Microsoft/MCW-Lift-and-Shift-ARM/Whiteboard design session/WDS trainer guide - Lift and shift.md

             in a SQL server Always On availability group.
         -   Set up an Azure Storage account to use as a witness for the database.

-        When ready to migrate you have two options:
+        When ready to migrate, you have two options:

         -   Pause the procurement web application, or put into a 'read-only' mode if available.

             > **Note**: this may not be necessary if transaction volumes are low, and some increase in transaction latency can be tolerated.
 Switch the SQL Always On availability group to synchronous replication mode, and wait until synchronized.
         -   Trigger a forced failover of the SQL Server Always On Availability Group, so the Azure VM becomes the primary replica.

             > **Note**: if you used the synchronous method above, this will not be a forced failover.
 It will allow you to fail back without resynching the on-premises replica of the database in the case of a failure.
         -   Update procurement web application to use the ILB endpoint as database endpoint.
         -   Restart procurement web application.